-Another of the so called "Even Money Bets" you can play in roulette, is the High, Low bet (also known as Manque/ Passe).
-This is probably the least popular of this type of outside bets.
-I don’t know why, as it gives you the same odds as playing reb/black or odd/even.
+Another of the Even Money Bets you can play in roulette, is the High, Low bet (also known as Manque Bet / Passe Bet).
+This is probably the least popular of these types of outside bets.
+I don’t know why, as it gives you the same odds as playing red/black or odd/even.

 In reality, you have exactly the same odds playing the high low numbers as you would do playing the colours as the roulette wheel has no memory.
-And numbers dropping in previously has no direct bearing on what is going to drop in moving forward.
+And numbers dropping in previously have no direct bearing on what is going to drop in moving forward.

-Manque and Passe
+Manque Bet and Passe Bet

 You’ll hear Manque (1- number 18) and Passe (19- number 36) if you play roulette in the French Riviera or Monaco.
 What does Manque and Passe mean?

 Half of your bet will be returned if you bet on Manque or Passe and the ball settles in the zero pocket.
-And this brings the house edge down to around 1.3%, which is not bad.
+And this brings the house edge down to around 1.3%.
 Compare that to the American tables which have a double zero roulette wheel.
 The house edge shoots up to 5.2% on these.

-The Best Casino and Variant to play High/Low bets in roulette?
+The Best Casino and Variant to Play High/Low Bets in Roulette?

 Well, ideally you should play these bets on a French Roulette variant as the odds are better (as they play La Partage).
-Try the French Roulette over at Royal Panda Roulette.